 Thousands of tractors block Berlin traffic over plans to end diesel subsidy

-Farmers gather in German capital to join a giant rally demanding a rethink of the government’s plans to tax them more.
+Farmers join a rally in the German capital demanding a rethink of the government’s plan to end fuel tax break.

-Thousands of German farmers, truck drivers and agricultural workers have gathered with tractors and other heavy equipment in front of Berlin’s iconic Brandenburg Gate for another demonstration by farmers angry at the government’s plans to end tax breaks on diesel.
+Thousands of German farmers, truck drivers and agricultural workers have gathered with tractors and other heavy equipment in front of the Brandenburg Gate in central Berlin for a demonstration against the government’s plans to end tax breaks on diesel fuel.

-Police on Monday estimated that at least 3,000 tractors had already arrived for the protest and an estimated 2,000 more were on the way in a climax to their weeklong protests.
+Police estimated that at least 3,000 tractors had arrived for the protest on Monday and an estimated 2,000 more were on their way in a climax to weeklong protests.

 Keep readinglist of 4 items